Table of Contents

 • 5.
 What are fjords?

-These are narrow bodies of water that separate the large mountainous islands in Norway.
+These are long, deep, and narrow bodies of water that separate the large mountainous islands in Norway.
 They make up the valley between the mountains.
+They form as glaciers retreat, leaving behind a U-shaped valley that the sea fills in.

 • 6.
 How safe is Norway?